ms/buildtogether.tech/introduction/index.md

 -   What to do when things go wrong.

-The approach draws on a modified version of [Dobzhansky's Rule][dobzhansky]
+The approach draws on a modified version of [Dobzhansky's Rule][dobzhansky]:

 <blockquote markdown="1">